Micheal Spurlock

 Micheal Curtis Spurlock (born January 31, 1983) is an American football coach and former wide receiver.
-He is the running backs coach for the University of Southern Mississippi, a position he has held since 2024.
+He is an offensive assistant/wide receivers coach for the University of Mississippi, a position he has held since 2026.
 He was signed by the Arizona Cardinals as an undrafted free agent in 2006.
 He played college football at Ole Miss.

-Spurlock has also played for the San Diego Chargers, Tampa Bay Buccaneers, San Francisco 49ers, Jacksonville Jaguars, Dallas Cowboys, Detroit Lions, Chicago Bears, and Florida Tuskers.
+Spurlock also played for the San Diego Chargers, Tampa Bay Buccaneers, San Francisco 49ers, Jacksonville Jaguars, Dallas Cowboys, Detroit Lions, Chicago Bears, and Florida Tuskers.

 Early life

 At Gentry High School in Indianola, Mississippi, he passed for Class 5A state records of 3,348 yards and 35 touchdowns in 2000, also rushed for another 1,161 yards and scored 10 touchdowns, giving him 4,509 total yards and 45 touchdowns during senior campaign.
 He also currently holds the Mississippi High School State record for passing yards in a single game (581) and touchdowns in a single game (9).
 He earned three letters in football, four in baseball and three in basketball, playing as a shortstop-pitcher in baseball, was three-time selection as team's Most Valuable Player and Best Defensive Player.
 He was also the starting guard in basketball.